 The problem appeared to become more and more complicated as the days went by.
 Technology was not the issue, our lack of awareness of the experience of a blind person and built-in biases were.
 For example, we took for granted that users would find it natural to interact with the app using a classic touchscreen interface.
 We were wrong, so we launched into designing audio features to provide them with feedback and in doing so I discovered that, in contrast to the Android platform, the iPhone’s accessibility support was wonderful.
 As I dug deeper into the iPhone accessibility functionality I was surprised by the elegance and the intelligence of the solutions implemented there.
 I was in awe of the effort and care that had been invested by a host of seemingly anonymous developers.
 For the first time in my experience a piece of tech revealed to me the good will and the compassion of many smart people whom I would probably never meet.
 I felt close to them, was inspired by them, and wanted to become one of them.
 I was familiar with the term “software with a social purpose”, but only then did I truly understand its meaning.

 The weeks went by and we worked around one obstacle after another, but what we had never anticipated was facing non-technical issues.
-For example, the Public Works department bureaucrats didn’t think our project was worth wasting time on, so they denied us access to work schedules of public streets and sidewalks.
+For example, the Public Works department bureaucrats didn’t think our project was worth wasting time on, so they denied us access to work schedules.
 We were not prepared to let that stop us though, and our frustration spawned an experiment in crowdsourcing with students at our school.
 Many of our schoolmates agreed to watch and report obstacles as they walked to and from school.
 Their input helped us validate crowdsourcing as a viable and effective approach and as with “social purpose”, “crowdsourcing”, here, started meaning something completely different to me.
 And this hit me in a completely novel way.
 I had talked about “crowdsourcing” so many times, but only ever as a solution, an approach.
 In this case, that crowd had names and faces and I could see the impact of their volunteering.
 I had heard of the phrase “it takes a village to raise a child” and discovered that it takes a community to build software with a social purpose.

 When we showed Inti and his colleagues what we had prototyped and how we were going about implementing the app, they were incredulous at first, then excited, then emotional.
 Watching Inti master the app interface made me feel fulfilled as I had never felt before.
 It made me realize I want to dedicate myself to socially minded work in the future.